 As a new year begins, it’s an ideal time to establish healthier habits for the future.
 For most, making time for physical activity, even a few times a week, can be greatly beneficial for overall health, but this is especially true for older adults.

 Regular exercise has been shown to increase cognitive function, prevent many common diseases such as diabetes and heart disease, improve mood, strengthen bones and even reduce risk of dangerous falls.
-Despite the benefits, data from ParticipACTION shows that only 15% of 65-79-year-old adults living in Canada achieve the recommended 150 minutes of weekly physical activity.
+Despite the benefits, the United Health Foundation’s

 No matter age, fitness level or restrictions, there are countless ways for each and every person to increase their physical health.
 Consider beginning with low impact exercises like walking, yoga or water aerobics or be a little more adventurous and try an aerobics class or strength training workout.
 Every little bit is helpful to strengthen the mind and body.